withastro/astro/GOVERNANCE.md

 If the pull request submitter is not a Core Maintainer, the PR can be closed by any Maintainer without a vote.
 However, any Core Maintainer may request a vote on that PR, in which case a vote is initiated.

 **Who can vote:** Core Maintainers (L3 and above).
-All community members are encouraged to discuss and voice their opinion in the pull request discussion.
-Core Maintainers should take the opinions of others -- especially other Maintainers -- into consideration when voting.
+All Maintainers are encouraged to discuss and voice their opinion in the pull request discussion.
+Core Maintainers should take the opinions of others into consideration when voting.

 1. The pull request discussion thread is used to discuss the governance change.
 2. The normal 3 day voting & discussion window begins with either the PR creation or the removal of `WIP:` from the PR title if the PR was created as a draft.